bensutherland/ms_oyster_popgen/README.md

 * Domestication (i.e. `DPB vs PEN`, `ROS vs PIP`, `QDC vs CHN`, `RSC vs CHN`, and `GUR vs FRA`
 Results will be in `11_adegenet_analysis`

+Private alleles are identified using the following:
+`../ms_oyster_popgen/01_scripts/private_alleles.R`
+This uses the output from the adegenet analysis above, and will output a graph of private alleles and their individual counts for both a bare minimum analysis and an all-BC compared to farms analysis. (#todo finalize code)

 ### B. Relatedness
 Note: must run differentiation analysis first.